Eurasian wryneck: Distribution and habitat

 The Eurasian wryneck has a palearctic distribution.
-The breeding range of the nominate subspecies includes all of Europe to the Urals, except the British Isles, where it was extirpated in the 20th century, and Iceland.
-In the north it reaches the Arctic Circle and the range includes Spain in the southwest.
+The breeding range of the nominate subspecies includes all of Europe to the Urals, except Great Britain (where it died out as a breeding bird in the late 20th century, but is still regular in small numbers on migration), Ireland, and Iceland.
+In the north it reaches the Arctic Circle, and the range includes Portugal and Spain in the southwest.
 In the south and east it intergrades with J. t. tschusii (smaller and more reddish brown) which is found in Corsica, Italy, Dalmatia and parts of the Balkans.
 J. t. mauretanica (also smaller than the nominate form, light, with whitish throat and breast) is resident in Algeria and Morocco and possibly also the Balearic Islands, Sardinia and parts of Sicily.
 J. t. sarudnyi (considerably paler than the nominate with fainter markings) occurs in the Urals and then in a wide strip of Asia through southern Siberia, Central Asia, including the north-western Himalayas to the Pacific coast.
 J. t. chinensis breeds in eastern Siberia and northeastern and central China while J. t. himalayana breeds in Pakistan and the northwestern Himalayas.
 Eurasian wrynecks also inhabit the island of Sakhalin, Japan and the coastal areas of southern China.
+The species has been observed as a vagrant in the Bering Sea islands of Alaska.

-The Eurasian wryneck is the only European woodpecker to undertake long-distance migrations.
+The Eurasian wryneck is the only European woodpecker to undertake long-distance migration.
 The wintering area of European species is located south of the Sahara, in a wide strip across Africa extending from Senegal, Gambia and Sierra Leone in the west to Ethiopia in the east.
 Its southern limit extends to the Democratic Republic of Congo and Cameroon.
 The populations from West Asia use the same wintering areas.
 The Central and East Asian breeding birds winter in the Indian subcontinent or southern East Asia including southern Japan.

-During the summer the bird is found in open countryside, parkland, gardens, orchards, heaths and hedgerows, especially where there are some old trees.
-It may also inhabit deciduous woodland and in Scandinavia it also occurs in coniferous forests.
+During the summer the bird is found in open countryside, parkland, gardens, orchards, heaths and hedgerows, especially where there are some old trees; it prefers drier habitats, and avoids wet ground.
+It also inhabits deciduous woodland, and in Scandinavia and Russia it also occurs in coniferous forests.